Board of Trustees

 Chair: Rebecca Harrison, for more information please see our board and associates members page.

-Trustees: David Malcolm (Deputy Chair) (NUS), Richard Currie (Independent), Ronald Barham (Independent) and James Elliott (NUS), for more information please see our
+Trustees: David Malcolm (Deputy Chair) (NUS), Richard Currie (Independent) and Ronald Barham (Independent) for more information please see our

 DSA-QAG employs a number of staff, who carry out the work of DSA-QAG, auditing assessment centres and Assistive Technology Service (ATS) providers, non medical help providers and developing new projects to help meet our aims as an organisation.
 DSA-QAG is based in Glasgow, who work in partnership with BDO, our third party audit organisation with a pool of auditors in their respective regions.

 CEO: Karen Docherty